 Failing that, keep an eye on the platform and head outside about 5 minutes before your scheduled departure.
 The buses each show their destinations on a screen in the front window, so it should be easy to tell which one is yours.
 If in doubt, ask a fellow traveler, or peep someone’s ticket.

 Before boarding the bus, you must pass through a metal detector.
 Then, you will be asked to present your bus ticket and a piece of ID.
-Once the driver is satisfied that your name matches, you’ll be free to board.
+Once the driver is satisfied that your name matches, you’re free to board.
 If you have a large piece of luggage with you, you’ll be directed to place it in the cargo compartment of the bus before you board.

 Checking Your Bags with ADO